hahutton/stor/README.md

 ### **stor** cp

-The cp (copy) command pushes files to Azure Storage or pulls blobs to the local file system.
+The cp (copy) command pushes files to Azure Storage from the local file system.
-It performs either function in parallel by breaking individual files into blocks which are PUT or requesting different ranges of blobs to GET with multiple, concurrent http calls to
-Azure Storage Restful APIs.
+It performs the function in parallel by breaking individual files into blocks which are PUT with multiple, concurrent http calls to Azure Storage Restful APIs.

 ### **stor** ls